 Regarding the use of testimonials and social media

 You may notice the absence of client testimonials on my page or social media.
 As a registered psychologist, I am bound by the Health Practitioner Regulation National Law.
 Section 133 of the National Law imposes limits on how health services delivered by registered health practitioners can be advertised.
 These limits apply to all forms of advertising, including through social media and on the internet.
 Amongst other things, they involve a broad ban on using testimonials or purported testimonials about the service or business on any advertising material or social media that I control.

-So should you wish to recommend me by word of mouth or on your own social media pages, please feel free to do so - coaching businesses largely develop through the word-of-mouth referral process!
+So should you wish to recommend me by word of mouth or on your own social media pages, please feel free to do so - businesses like this largely develop through the word-of-mouth referral process!
 You are also welcome to "like" and follow The Psychologist Coach on social media.
 However, as helpful as it would be, please do not publish recommendations or testimonials on The Psychologist Coach's social media pages as I will regretfully need to remove them to comply with this law.
 By extension, I will also typically not "friend" clients on my personal social media pages to ensure full compliance with the Psychology Board's Code of Ethics.
 Thank you for your understanding.